jywarren/sketchup-class-intro/README.md

 4. Isolation: a smaller workspace in a complex model: a book?
 5. Components: editing inside/outside, scaling, stretching, making unique

+### Curved surfaces: arcs, circles, imperfections

+1. Draw a spoon
+2. Follow-me tool

 ### Project time!
 Make a model of your bicycle or car

 ### Advanced

-1. Follow-me tool
-2. Textures: eyedrop, paint on like surfaces, transparency
+1. Textures: eyedrop, paint on like surfaces, transparency
-3. Flip surfaces
+2. Flip surfaces
-4. Curved surfaces: arcs, circles, imperfections
-5. Light and shadow
+3. Light and shadow
-6. Line weight and style
+4. Line weight and style
-7. Exporting
+5. Exporting
+6. Cross-sections (inside a room)